apify/apify-docs/sources/academy/glossary/tools/insomnia.md

 ## Managing the cookies cache {#managing-cookies-cache}

 Insomnia keeps the cookies for the requests you have already sent before.
-This might result in you receiving a difference response within your scraper from what you're receiving in Insomnia, as a necessary cookie is not present in the request sent by the scraper.
-To check whether or not some cookies associated with a certain request have been cached, click on the **Cookies** button at top of the list of requests:
+This might result in you receiving a different response within your scraper from what you're receiving in Insomnia, as a necessary cookie is not present in the request sent by the scraper.
+To check whether or not some cookies associated with a certain request have been cached, click on the **Cookies** button at the top of the list of requests:

 ![Click on the "Cookies" button](./images/insomnia-cookies.png)

-This'll bring up the **Manage cookies** window, where all cached cookies can be viewed, edited, or deleted.
+This will bring up the **Manage cookies** window, where all cached cookies can be viewed, edited, or deleted.

 ![The "Manage Cookies" tab](./images/insomnia-manage-cookies.jpg)